jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

 #.
 Start adding different components to the workspace and try to interact with them

     * Some of these will be easier to understand than others
-    * Some components have special settings that can be altered by right clicking on them
+    * Some components have special settings that can be altered by right clicking on the component
     * If a component does not make sense, right click on the component and select "Help"